curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

   * Through information inequality
 * Too much information inequality is expensive
 * Not sharing is a tradegy of the commons
-* Gradual increases in sharing counteracts the tragedy
+* Hypothesis: Gradual increases in sharing counteracts the tragedy
   * Without introducing information inequalities
-* Gradual increases in sharing are inevitable
+* Hypothesis: Gradual increases in sharing are inevitable
 * We should still solve the tragedy by other means

 # We share different kinds of information